 Emotional Support vs. Enabling – Where is the Line?

 The unique mission of Sober Mommies often lands me at the tail end of scrutiny and fear-provoked judgement.
-Sometimes people suggest that my commitment to supporting women, regardless of their personal recovery choices, is really dangerous.
-Some even go as far as to say by meeting people exactly where they are, and not pushing what I might feel are necessary changes to their lives, I’m contributing to their “addictive behaviors,” and enabling them.
+Some people suggest my commitment to supporting women – regardless of their personal recovery choices – is quite dangerous.

 Firstly, it’s important to mention I do not believe in the concept of “enabling” as it relates to providing emotional support.
 I believe this concept stems from an assumption that people are genuinely unaware of the risks associated with what some may deem, “risky behavior.”
 I believe this assumption is the direct result of over-simplifying the idea of “powerlessness” and confusing it with uselessness.

 I have learned along my personal recovery process, that I was never truly powerless.
 I just wasn’t ready to trust fully and take on the extremely overwhelming emotions I felt every day.
 I learned I had to honor my feelings before I could process them, and fully acknowledge them before they could be honored.
 It has been quite a journey.

 Every mistake I have made along the way has provided a lesson.
 These lessons are evidence to reference whenever I find myself questioning commitment to recovery from many things.

 I have hit incredible bottoms while seeking relief, and they have allowed me the unique opportunity to fully support people in their own struggles.
 Acknowledging the pain behind many of my less-than-stellar life choices has allowed me perspective.